-NR UE: SUL, UL MIMO and V2X

 EUTRA UE: CA, DC (Based on the NR study outcome), other features as captured in subclause 4.3A of TS 36.101.

-NOTE: Limit the scope within FR1 as currently the UE EMC specification only covers FR1 UE.

 Investigate current 3GPP UE EMC radiated emission limit as whether current test frequency range is suitable, including the lower and upper test frequency range.

-Investigate how to establish the communication link for NR and LTE UEs with different features:

-Possible deltaRIB to be considered.

-Possible MSD to be considered.

-Note: These do not apply to UL MIMO.

-Phase 2 (based on phase 1 outcomes, till RAN#100):
+Phase 2 (based on phase 1 outcomes):

 The objectives of this work item are to enhance the UE EMC with integrity of the requirements, as related to the ambiguity caused by lack of the requirements for different UE features.

-To complete the UE EMC requirements as per Phase 1 outcome, following are as the scope:

-Introduction of Potential modification of current EMC requirements for UE features as in bullet 1:

-All emission requirements and immunity requirements

-Define receiver exclusion band for UE supporting features as in bullet 1

-Define communication link establishment (refer to sub clause 4.2 of TS 36.124 and TS 38.124) for NR and LTE UEs for features as in bullet 1.

-Frequency range modification for the radiated emission limit, including the lower and upper test frequency range.

 4.2 Objective of Performance part WI